-What interests me is the role that students and recent graduates play in the debate.
-Unfortunately, that role, for the most part, is no role.
-What I hear and read are opinions from college presidents, arts & science school deans, consultants, educators, and professors about the need for critical thinking, analytical skills, and a generalist breadth of knowledge that transcends mere technical training.
+What interests me is the role that students and graduates play in the debate.
+Unfortunately, that role is no role.
+I read opinions from college presidents, arts & science deans, consultants, educators, and professors about the need for critical thinking, analytical skills, and a generalist breadth of knowledge that transcends mere technical training.
 Education, they argue, is not job training.
 That’s fine, but neither should it be so detached from the job market that the number one complaint I hear from companies is the lack of preparedness of recent graduates.

-The reality is that most employers are not going to pay to hear about The Aeneid or dialectical materialism or Derrida’s deconstruction of construction.
-Certainly, a new hire may wax eloquently about Tartuffe at a dinner party, but the world today runs on the exchange of goods and services.
+The reality is that most employers won’t pay to hear about The Aeneid or dialectical materialism or Derrida’s deconstruction of construction.
+A new hire may wax eloquently about Tartuffe at a dinner party, but the world today runs on the exchange of goods and services.
 Business, as a colleague put it recently, is life.
 This is a man fluent in German and French who successfully brought performing arts into dialogue with business in his role as a business school dean.
 Many in the humanities still won’t even hear of such a thing, which is the reason Harvard’s business school is on the other side of the Charles River.

-Here’s how I know that those who insist on the marketability of a humanities degree are wrong: I majored in English and minored in Philosophy & Religion as an undergraduate.
-I studied Shakespeare, Milton, Melville, Latin, Greek, and transformational grammar.
-And even though I graduated at the top of my class from a prestigious liberal arts school, at my first job I couldn’t figure out how to change the paper in a copy machine.
+Here’s how I know that those who insist on the marketability of a humanities degree are wrong: I majored in English and minored in Philosophy & Religion.
+I studied Shakespeare, Milton, Melville, Latin, and Greek.
+Even though I graduated at the top of my class from a prestigious liberal arts school, at my first job I couldn’t figure out how to change the paper in a copy machine.
 I know what it’s like to be contemplating “The Rape of the Lock” while the executive trainee who studied management gets the salary, benefits, and position.

-Although that was years ago, it is even more important today not to be solely a generalist.
+That was years ago, but it’s even more important today not to be solely a generalist.
 The reason is that, as my favorite theologian put it, ideas are a dime a dozen.
 What counts is execution, and a humanities education, sadly, leaves you to figure that out on your own.
 But companies are not giving awards for essays and subtle turns of phrase.
 They need people who are committed, competent, and creative, not in theory but in practice.

-Perhaps we have it backwards.
-We ought to be preparing undergraduates for employment, offering them rigorous but focused programs in which they have an opportunity to learn marketable skills that will help them compete on the global stage.
+Maybe we have it backwards.
+We ought to be preparing undergraduates for employment, offering them rigorous but focused programs in which they have a chance to learn marketable skills that will help them compete on the global stage.
 Couldn’t someone who goes on later to study Latin learn code when younger?
 This is already happening.
-There’s a good chance your Web designer is, quite literally, younger than your shoes.
-Later, the employer could expand its continuing education program to include not just the CPA exam but an MFA or a master’s degree in French Literature.
-Are the themes of King Lear, Genesis, and even House of Cards understandable to most twenty-year-olds?
+There’s a good chance your Web designer is, literally, younger than your shoes.
+Later, the employer could expand its continuing education program to include not just the CPA exam but an MFA or a master’s in French Literature.
+Are the themes of King Lear and Genesis understandable to most twenty-year-olds?
 They weren’t to me, and I was studying them with purpose and devotion.